-- (1) Rules 10.5-10.19, 10.21 and 10.22 of the Uniform Civil Procedure Rules 2005 apply to and in respect of the service of documents for the purposes of this Part in the same way as they apply to and in respect of the service of documents for the purposes of proceedings in the Tribunal. - (2) In the case of a defendant who is outside Australia, any document to be served for the purposes of this Part may be served on the defendant: - (a) in the same manner as that in which the relevant statement of claim was served on the defendant, or

-(b) in such other manner as the parties may agree.
+- (1) Rules 10.5-10.19, 10.21 and 10.22 of the Uniform Civil Procedure Rules 2005 apply to and in respect of the service of documents for the purposes of this Part in the same way as they apply to and in respect of the service of documents for the purposes of proceedings in the Tribunal. - (2) Pending the commencement of section 9 of the Civil Procedure Act 2005: - (a) the reference in subclause (1) to rules 10.5-10.19, 10.21 and 10.22 of the Uniform Civil Procedure Rules 2005 is taken to be a reference to the correspondingly numbered provisions of Schedule 7 to that Act, and - (b) for the purposes of subclause (1), those correspondingly numbered provisions are taken to apply, as rules of court, to proceedings in the Tribunal. - (3) In the case of a defendant who is outside Australia, any document to be served for the purposes of this Part may be served on the defendant: - (a) in the same manner as that in which the relevant statement of claim was served on the defendant, or - (b) in such other manner as the parties may agree.